-One of the major concerns in economy of India was float of black money and cash transactions that was mentioned as one of the objectives of Demonetization.
-That resulted in cash in market Rs 15 lakh crores finding its way to the bank accounts, thus coming in horizon of being in the economy of the country as contributor.
+One of the major concerns in the economy of India was the float of black money and cash transactions, which was mentioned as one of the objectives of Demonetization.
+This resulted in ₹15 lakh crores of cash in the market finding its way to bank accounts, thus coming within the horizon of the economy as a contributor.

-This noble listed objective of shift to ‘less cash’ economy seems to be missing the holistic approach to what different wings of the government are doing on date.
-One of the recommendations of the high-level RBI committee was to incentivize digital payments by all wings of government and especially tax incentives.
-That has happened is all G2P (Government to Person) and P2G (Person to Government) becoming digital.
-Whether it is disbursement of cash benefits, payments to procurement, payments to the contractors and by persons all bill payments, any payments to be made to Government authorities bringing in transparency, ease and reduced reliance on cash.
-The idea was that it would also be exposed and make it difficult to hide black money.
+This noble, listed objective of shifting to a ‘less cash’ economy seems to be missing a holistic approach to what different wings of the government are doing today.
+One of the recommendations of the high-level RBI committee was to incentivize digital payments by all wings of government, especially through tax incentives.
+This has happened in all G2P (Government to Person) and P2G (Person to Government) transactions becoming digital.
+Whether it is disbursement of benefits, procurement payments, contractor payments, or bill payments by individuals, any payment made to Government authorities is bringing in transparency, ease, and reduced reliance on cash.
+The idea was to expose and make it difficult to hide black money.

 GST Policy Conflicts Undermining Digital Payment Adoption

-However, with a very high percentage of GST(Goods and Services Tax), it has resulted in incentivizing the cash and disincentivizing the digital payment system.
-UPI(Unified Payment Interface) NEFT(National Electronic Fund Transfer) RTGS (Real Time Gross Settlement) IMPS (Immediate Payment Service) and BBPS(Bharat Bill Pay for business) superheated through regulations and NPCI (National Payment Corporation of India) and RBI (Reserve Bank of India) have eased the transactions and therefore growing in geometric proportion but the news item of Bangalore signs appearing “No UPI only Cash” by vendors because of draconian GST taxation mechanism moment turnover cross 40 lacs for Goods and just 20lacs for services.
+However, with a very high percentage of GST (Goods and Services Tax), the system is incentivizing cash and disincentivizing digital payments.
+UPI (Unified Payment Interface), NEFT (National Electronic Fund Transfer), RTGS (Real Time Gross Settlement), IMPS (Immediate Payment Service), and BBPS (Bharat Bill Pay) for business have been supercharged through regulations, NPCI (National Payment Corporation of India) and RBI (Reserve Bank of India).
+These have eased transactions and are growing geometrically, yet news from Bengaluru reports vendors displaying signs saying “No UPI, only Cash” because of the draconian GST mechanism once turnover crosses ₹40 lakh for goods and ₹20 lakh for services.

-The onboarding on e-commerce has already been considerablycurtailed to these small manufacturers and vendors as requires GST number and then the cumbersome per month compliance.
-One cannot continue to have ostrich approach that role of GST is to collect increasingly taxed but to adopt holistic approach, whether one wing will dismantle the major goal of making economy of India more less cash.
+Onboarding onto e-commerce has already been considerably curtailed for small manufacturers and vendors, as it requires a GST number and monthly compliance.
+One cannot continue with the ostrich approach that the sole role of GST is tax collection.
+A holistic approach is needed to prevent one wing of government from dismantling the larger goal of making the economy of India less cash-dependent.

 The Need for Coordinated Policy Reform to Save Digital India